-I knew that bringing a smile and helping was my destiny.
-I chose the field of Social Work with the homeless population and in 2007 worked in the Human Services Agency as a Social Worker with In Home Support Services (IHSS).
-In my position I regularly assessed the needs of the elderly and disabled to determine the best course of action for the situation.
+Connie knew that bringing a smile and helping elderly parents was her destiny.
+Connie chose the field of Social Work with the homeless population and in 2007 worked in the Human Services Agency as a Social Worker with In Home Support Services (IHSS).
+In her position Connie regularly assessed the needs of the elderly home help services and disabled in home care agencies to determine the best course of action for the situation.

-Connie De La Rosa is a Senior Care Advisor serving the cities of Ventura, Oxnard, Santa Barbara and other cities within Ventura/Santa Barbara County.
+Connie De La Rosa is a Senior Care Advisor helping with assisted living and independent living placement serving the cities of Ventura, Oxnard, Santa Barbara and other cities within Ventura/Santa Barbara County.

 For additional information, please read my articles:

 Talk Early To Aging Loved Ones, Save Pain Later

 Senior Care Advisor, A Tender Touch Senior Placement, SCA

 Believe it or not, as people age, there is a strong chance that some kind of long-term care will be needed.
 Individuals over age 65 will require at least some type of long-term care services during their lifetime.”
 So, knowing that your parent, loved one or spouse will probably need some sort of care at home, in assisted living or the less likelihood of nursing care, it is important to have open conversations about the possibility and the type of environment they are seeking.
 Most of us think, “my parents aren’t going anywhere, they said they’re just going to stay home and they are way too healthy they have many more years ahead”.
 That is the case with practically some seniors, but that may not be reality.
 Unfortunate circumstances are unexpected which leads to being unprepared.
 Here are a couple of typical comments that may lead your loved one not being properly cared for: There are two misconceptions that many have regarding long-term care: